 If you are looking to dispose of an old computer with a hard drive, it’s really best to physically destroy the old hard drive just to be 100% certain that the old data is completely destroyed.
 Recycle IT use electronic tools and powerful cutting tools to ensure the HDD is destroyed.
 This method is an ideal option for the disposal of home or small office hard drives.

 Our team take every precaution from wearing protective goggles, gloves, and a dust mask for mouth and nose when cutting into the metal drive.
 They can cut right through the drive, from one side to the other multiple times ensuring the platters and the controller board are shattered.
 Once complete Recycle IT can provide destruction and disposal certification depending on your needs.

 It’s worth making the point again – failure to arrange the destruction of your old hard drives at the time of recycling your computer or phone could result in the inappropriate sharing of sensitive information.

 About Recycle IT

 Recycle IT is an award-winning not for profit social enterprise providing a collection and drop off service for all types of waste electrical, electronic and metal items.
-During the last 18 months Recycle IT offered drop off and collection services to 140,000 homes and organisations in Dublin and surrounding areas collecting a range of WEEE which includes thousands of dishwashers, computers, cables, monitors, microwaves, TV’s and metal items.
+During the last 18 months Recycle IT offer drop off and collection services to over 100,000 homes and organisations in Dublin and surrounding areas collecting a range of WEEE which includes thousands of dishwashers, computers, cables, monitors, microwaves, TVs and metal items.

 Our electrical community collection service is provided in partnership with WEEE Ireland.
-Recycle IT are supported by Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Dublin, Kildare and Wicklow.
+Recycle IT are supported by the Pobal operated Dormant Accounts Funds and the Community Service Programme, South Dublin County Council and recycling is authorized by the National Waste Collection Permit Office and the local authorities across Leinster.